-Okutala Etosha Lodge is privately owned and operated, and as part wildlife rehabilitation centre it offers accommodation to a variety of animal as well as human guests.
-The lodge has been awarded a Certificate of Excellence from TripAdvisor!
+Okutala Etosha Lodge is privately owned and operated, and as part wildlife rehabilitation center it offers accommodation to a variety of animal as well as human guests.
 The accommodation is booked on a B&B basis, including parking and Wi-Fi.
 A laundry service is available at extra cost, and there’s a reasonable mobile phone signal.

 ACCESS & LOCATION:

-The lodge is situated approximately 50 kilometres south of the Andersson gate into Etosha National Park.
-You can self-drive from Windhoek, a journey of roughly 400 kilometres.
+The lodge is situated approximately 50 kilometers south of the Andersson gate into Etosha National Park.
+You can self-drive from Windhoek, a journey of roughly 400 kilometers.
 Alternatively, Okutala offers a shuttle service between Namibia’s capital city and the property, using an 18-seater Mercedes Sprinter bus.
 Fly-ins are possible too, coming in to land within the lodge’s own fenced airfield!